false-schemers/sharpF/int/README.md

 ## IntL, an Interpreter for LibL (Large) Library

-IntL (see [intl.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/int/intl.sf)) allows interactive calling of LibL functions and use of LibS syntax forms.
+IntL (see [intl.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/int/intl.sf)) allows interactive calling of LibL functions and use of LibL syntax forms.
 It provides full argument checking, `eval`, `load`, and interactive REPL.

 There are some differences in the functionality available in IntL, compared to the #F code compiled with LibL: